 You may be determined to kill the clover in your lawn, but, before you do so, consider the many good qualities of clover (Trifolium repens).
 It stays just as green as grass does during the summer, and perhaps more so because it has better drought-tolerance, does not require fertilization, and does not suffer discoloration from dog urine.
-It crowds out weeds, which allows you to cut back on the use of herbicides.
+It crowds out weeds.
 Harmful insects leave it alone and beneficial insects (such as honeybees) are attracted to it.
 It is soft to walk on like grass but, unlike grass, it does not need to be mowed often, nor does the soil underneath clover become compacted due to heavy foot traffic.

 Reasons for Killing Clover